AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/getting-started-with-platform/rules-and-xdm-events.md

+---
+title: Rules and XDM events
+description: A guide that explains how to attach data to Experience Data Model (XDM) events.
+keywords:
+- Adobe Experience Platform
+- Getting started
+- Guide
+- Experience Data Model
+- XDM
+---

-# Rules & XDM events
+# Rules and XDM events

 ## Prerequisites for this tutorial